SaiskiFunctions/GraphWFC.rs/README.md

     PROPAGATE information (constraints) between connected vertices

   ELSE IF there are vertices to collapse
-    COLLAPSE the vertex with the lowest entropy
+    OBSERVE the vertex with the lowest entropy

   ELSE IF there are no vertices left to collapse
     OUTPUT the collapsed graph